 Become a Student of the Facebook Slides

 I follow dozens of passenger terminals’ Facebook pages to become familiar with their flights.
 Do I look at each terminal’s page daily?
 Of course not.
 But I review them periodically and as they show up on my feed.
 When we are planning a trip, I focus on the bases we might fly to and from.
 For example, for several weeks before we were heading to Japan in August 2016, I monitored the activity at Travis AFB, JB Lewis-McChord, JB Elmendorf-Richardson, JB Pearl Harbor-Hickam, Andersen AFB (Guam) and Kadena Air Base (Okinawa).
 Any or all of those bases could have been part of our journey, so I watched the slides to get a sense of how many Space-A seats there were and how many Cat 6’s were getting on.
+(For easy ways to monitor flight schedules, read Facebook Tips for Space-A Travelers.)

 In case you weren’t sure where JB Elmendorf-Richardson is, it’s in Alaska.
 That brings me to my next point….